 So getting and maintaining clickstream data for analytics is simple enough, but what about the actual analysis?
 Well, storing and analyzing data has followed in the same footsteps as everything else in this post… no longer do you need to keep everything in a data warehouse and run SQL queries to get started, although you can.
 Why?
 Because products like Metabase (a BI server) and Chartio (a custom dashboard) offer the ability to analyze data without knowing SQL.
 And products like Mixpanel and Kissmetrics will automate reports using natural language and self-service dropdowns.
 Basically, there’s no reason not to do in-depth analytics.

 Before we get to that, however, it’s worth noting that a bleeding edge of technology exists and isn’t available to business users yet.

 So some advanced analytics still live with experts.
 Components requiring artificial intelligence, for example, are highly technical and require troves of data to use.
 IBM’s Watson is one of the best examples, today, of providing artificial intelligence to the masses and even then, expert data engineering is required to fully leverage its benefits.

 The good news is, we’ve watched the same cycle since the beginning of innovation: figure something out, make it better, then make it accessible to everyone.
 In today’s world, we get to reap the benefits of how this is has happened in data analytics.
 Not to mention watch—and for some of us, lead—technology as it moves to the next level and the data engineering required to do machine learning and artificial intelligence becomes an everyday commodity.

 Ready to get product analytics started?
-Download Astronomer’s free guide to product analytics to discover what’s possible and map tangible next steps for your organization.
+Contact us and discover what’s possible and map tangible next steps for your organization.